markuptitan/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

     print('b')
 ```

-### All learners understand that loop counters don't magically fetch information from other data structures.
+## All learners understand that loop counters don't magically fetch information from other data structures

 ```
 arr = ['a','b','c']